Skip to main content

 Test the Setup

-Confirm the Paperclip process starts, check logs, test provider authentication, test any webhook or interface the setup uses, restart the VPS, and confirm the service returns cleanly.
+Confirm the Paperclip process starts, run paperclipai doctor where available, check logs, test provider authentication, test any webhook or interface the setup uses, restart the VPS, and confirm the service returns cleanly.

 Maintain It Over Time

-Review Paperclip logs, rotate keys when needed, monitor disk usage, monitor RAM and CPU usage, update framework dependencies, snapshot before upgrades, and keep rollback notes.
+Review Paperclip logs, rotate keys when needed, monitor disk usage, monitor RAM and CPU usage, update framework dependencies, snapshot before upgrades, test restores, and keep rollback notes.

 Why Paperclip Benefits from a VPS

-Paperclip benefits from a VPS because server, UI, adapters, heartbeats, tasks, and logs should be reachable in one place when multiple agents or scheduled wakeups are involved.
+Paperclip benefits from a VPS because the server, UI, adapters, heartbeats, tasks, budgets, and logs should be reachable in one controlled place when multiple agents or scheduled wakeups are involved.

 01